gigety/gigety/README.md

-# 🐸 Gigety - POC Full stack sample application.
+# 🐸 Gigety - An all for fun POC full stack sample application.

 Gigety is a project for self learning many technologies.
-It does have a [domain deployment](https://gigety.com), however do notice it stays in dev experimental mode as it is for learning puposes only.
+It does have a [domain deployment](https://gigety.com), none the less, it stays in dev / experimental mode as it is for learning puposes only.

+The first milestone has been branched off to https://github.com/gigety/gigety/tree/gigety-non-reactive.

+Gigety milestone 2 will be full of migrations and new feautures:
+This is in hope to ease development of new features.
+Also to improve testing and simplify deployment phase.
+We hope to include new options for scalability as well.

+* Spring Cloud Gateway
+* Spring 5 Oauth2
+* OpenID Connect
+* Offload Authorization Server to Keycloak
+* microservices:
+  * Service Discovery
+  * Load Balancing
+  * Tracing
+  * Circuit Breaker
+  * Configuration
+* Reactive API's
+* Adding a Vue client to compare with React.
+Both JS and Native.
+* RSocket for messaging
+* Improved Dev Ops / Testing including CD/CI

 Some current features include:
 * social login
 * oauth2